 One other minor detail is that we noticed (and got reports from many users) that Evolv's synthetic shoes eventually began to stink way more than what we'd consider "normal".
 Climbing shoes never smell particularly sweet, but we had a lot of other shoes to compare them to.
 Leather resists stench more.
 If you plan to wear your synthetic Evolv shoes on a regular basis, you will need to be dedicated to drying and cleaning them.
 Otherwise, you will be subjected to the poisonous cloud that wafts out of our well-loved pairs.

-After many days of testing, talking about, and researching these climbing shoes, we have granted awards to the shoes we feel are the best of the best.
-However, a disclaimer: climbing shoe fit and performance is incredibly subjective.
+After many days of researching, talking about, and testing these climbing shoes, we've granted awards to the shoes that are the best of the best and surpassed our expectations.
+However, we do have a disclaimer: climbing shoe fit and performance is incredibly subjective.
 What fits one woman like a glove may cause extreme discomfort to another.
-So, take our suggestions with a grain of salt, and make your own choices for what will fit you and work best for you.
-Also, don't be afraid to check out all the unisex models in our Men's Review.
-There are plenty of worthy shoes there that don't come in women's specific versions.
+We recommend you take our suggestions with a grain of salt and make your own choices for what will fit you and work best for you.
+Don't be afraid to check out all the unisex models in our Men's Review.
+There are plenty of worthy shoes that don't come in women's specific versions.

 Still not sure?
 Take a look at our buying advice article for more info.